 I spotted Ken while making some ambient 360 sound recordings during a lunch break.
 He stood out only in part due to his striking stripy apron and straw boater hat.
 It was his larger-than-life personality that really caught my attention as I watched him interacting with his customers.
 I knew he'd be an interesting person to talk to and he was very happy to spare me a few minutes of his time.
 He also agreed to allow me to record our chat and even volunteered to come and talk to my students in person!

 I expected there to be a lot of talk about fish in the recording (and there is) but I wasn't prepared for the dark-but-fascinating turn his story would take towards the end.
-Have a listen (use headphones for a more immersive experience as this is a 360 degree recording).
+Have a listen.
+YouTube has stripped out the 360-degree audio, but I would still recommend headphones for a better experience).

 I decided to illustrate Ken and his story in order to scaffold the listening by providing an entry point to activate my learners' top-down processing (schemata).
 He was also great fun to draw (except for the stripes on that apron).